 TIP: At the coach parking area is a small sandy walking track that leads to a ‘hidden view point’

 Enjoy A Sunrise Or Sunset Helicopter Flight Over Uluru And Katja Tutja

-If you want to experience Uluru and Kata Tjuta differently, then joining a helicopter flight is probably one of the best things to do at Uluru.
+If you want to experience something different, then joining a helicopter flight is probably one of the best things to do at Uluru.
 There are a few companies that offer flights over the rock, and it’s definitely an experience you won’t forget.

 Experience it yourself and let me know which is your favorite tour.

 BOOK: Join a 36-min tour over Uluru and the Olgas with PHS but make sure you book in advance if you want to experience the sunset or sunrise

 Be Amazed By The ‘Field of Light’

 The National Park is home to one of the most beautiful art exhibitions in the world, the ‘Field of Light’.
 The surrounding landscape is lit up with thousands of lights that change their color constantly, making for a truly unforgettable experience.
 When you see this, you will think you are walking on another planet.

 The tour is only AU$80 and you get food, drinks, a walk through the ‘Field of Light’, and an epic view on the rock from a view platform exclusive for this tour.